LCH513/Computer-Simulation/HW1/README.md

-M/M/1 queueing system by Linklist and Array
+M/M/1 queueing system by Linked lists and Array